✓ Allows you to stand longer

-We’re here to have a look at the calories burned from a standing desk.
+We’re here to have a look at the calories burned from an adjustable height desk.
 But do standing desks really burn more calories than sitting at your desk, and how much more?

 We’re aware that prolonged sitting poses numerous health risks, as the human body is designed to be active and mobile.
 It increases the risks of chronic diseases, and it promotes poor circulation and obesity.